-In 2015, the LigerBots hosted an FLL competition and STEAM fair.
-Feedback from FLL coaches was so positive that New England FIRST asked us to host the Massachusetts East Championship.
-Since 2016, the team has organized, coordinated, and staffed two competitions each academic year.
-All events include robots from other FIRST programs.
+In 2015, the LigerBots hosted an FLL competition and STEAM expo.
+Since 2016, the team has organized, coordinated, and staffed competitions each academic year.
+Feedback from FLL coaches was so positive that New England FIRST asked us to host the FLL Massachusetts East Championship last year.
+This year, 24 FLL teams took part in the Newton Qualifier we hosted.